Equivariant Flow Matching for Symmetry-Breaking Bifurcation Problems: Introduction

-Therefore, to address the challenge of modeling multistability, we propose using flow matching \cite{lipman2022flow} to model the full output distribution.
-We show that flow matching \emph{is} capable of creating distributions whose probability mass is highly concentrated in a low-dimensional subspace (e.g., very close to two Dirac deltas).
-We further explore the combination of flow matching and equivariant modeling for symmetry-breaking.
-Additionally, we improve the training and generated flow paths using `symmetric matching', an approach to determine the optimal training target, similar to minimatch optimal transport \cite{tong2023improving} and equivariant flow matching \cite{klein2023equivariant,song2023equivariant}.
-We demonstrate our method on abstract and physical systems, including coin flips, buckling beams, and phase separation via the Allen-Cahn equation.
+Therefore, to address the challenge of modeling multistability, we use flow matching \cite{lipman2022flow} to train a stochastic interpolant \cite{albergo2022building} to model the full output distribution.
+We show that flow matching excels at approximating distributions whose probability mass is highly concentrated in a low-dimensional subspace (e.g., very close to two Dirac deltas).
+We further systematically integrate flow matching with equivariant modeling to tackle symmetry-breaking.
+Towards this end, we develop \emph{symmetric coupling}, an approach to determine the optimal training target, similar to minibatch optimal transport \cite{tong2023improving} and equivariant flow matching \cite{klein2023equivariant,song2023equivariant}, that exploits the self-similarity of the input.
+This approach substantially improves the training and the quality of generated flow paths.
+We demonstrate our method on abstract and physical systems, including coin flips, buckling beams, and phase separation via the Allen--Cahn equation.
 Our approach effectively captures bifurcations and multistability, with and without symmetry breaking.